scala/docs.scala-lang/style/scaladoc.md

 such after the description of the class (though leave the details of construction to the companion object).
-Unfortunately, there is currently no way to create a link to the companion object inline, however the generated ScalaDoc will create a link for you in the class documentation output.
+Unfortunately, there is currently no way to create a link to the companion object inline, however the generated Scaladoc will create a link for you in the class documentation output.

 If the class should be created using a constructor, document it using